Crown & Bridge/Inlay & Onlay Instructions

 It is normal to experience some sensitivity to heat, cold, sweets and pressure after your appointment.
 This sensitivity may last from several weeks to several months after your appointment.
 Usually, the deeper the cavity, the more sensitive the tooth will be.
 Again, make sure that your bite feels even.

-Foods to Avoid with the Temporary
+Foods to Avoid With Your Temporary Restoration

 Avoid eating chewy and sticky foods, such as gum, taffy, licorice, etc. Also, try not to eat hard foods directly on the temporary as it may fracture.
 It is best, if possible, to chew on the opposite side from the tooth that was worked on to avoid dislodging the temporary.